minkminkk/etl-opensky/README.md

 - Browser-based: Via the Airflow web UI using your browser.
 - Command line-based:
 ```bash
 make airflow_shell
 ```

+> [!warning]
+> The OpenSky API will mostly errors out when we tries to retrieve data near current time.
+Therefore be sure to only run pipelines about 2 months earlier than current date.

 ### 5.3.
 Query pipeline output in Data Warehouse

 - Via Hive's command line `beeline`:
 ```bash
 make beeline
 ```